lunarc/lunarc_docs/docs/batch_system.md

 #### Thread binding with the Intel compiler

-Versions 12.1 and 13.0 of the **Intel** compiler do not support thread binding when used on the AMD processors deployed on Alarik.
-Starting from version 13.1 the Intel compile does support thread binding on the AMD processors deployed on Alarik.
-Obviously all versions of the Intel compiler support thread binding on the Intel processors deployed on Erik.
+Obviously all versions of the Intel compiler support thread binding on the Intel processors deployed on Aurora and
+Erik.

 For version 13.1 of the Intel compiler thread is controlled by setting